Abandoned & Little-Known Airfields:

 According to Mitch Fournier, "My faded memories tell me that the curved-roofed building in the middle of the image might be the old hangar."

-as a 2006 aerial photo showed that it had been replaced by an industrial building,
+as a 2006 aerial photo showed that it had been replaced by an industrial building, removing the last trace of the airport.

 The site of St. Johnsbury Airport is located west of the intersection of Route 5 & Airport Road,